Three dead as woman beheaded in attack in French church | Law-Order

 Nice's mayor, Christian Estrosi, said the attack in his city had happened at Notre Dame church and was similar to the beheading earlier this month near Paris of teacher Samuel Paty, who had used cartoons of the Prophet Mohammad in a civics class.
 Thursday's attacks, on the birthday of the Prophet Mohammad, came at a time of growing Muslim anger at France's defence of the right to publish the cartoons, and protesters have denounced France in street rallies in several Muslim-majority countries.

-After the Nice attack, Prime Minister Jean Castex raised France's security alert to its highest level.
-Estrosi said the Nice attacker had repeatedly shouted "Allahu Akbar" even being detained by police.
+SECURITY ALERT RAISED After the Nice attack, Prime Minister Jean Castex raised France's security alert to its highest level.

-At around 9 a.m.
-(0800 GMT), a man armed with a knife entered the church and slit the throat of the sexton, beheaded an elderly woman, and badly wounded a third woman, according to a police source.
-The sexton and the elderly woman died on the spot, the third woman managed to make it out of the church into a nearby cafe, where she died, Estrosi told reporters.
-None of the victims has so far been named.
-"The suspected knife attacker was shot by police while being detained.
-He is on his way to hospital, he is alive," he said.

-"Enough is enough.
-It's time now for France to exonerate itself from the laws of peace in order to definitively wipe out Islamo-fascism from our territory."
 Reuters journalists at the scene said police armed with automatic weapons had put up a security cordon around the church, which is on Nice's Avenue Jean Medecin, the French Riviera city's main shopping thoroughfare.
 Ambulances and fire service vehicles were also at the scene.
+U.S. President Donald Trump voiced sympathy for the people of France after the attack.
+“America stands with our oldest Ally in this fight.
+These Radical Islamic terrorist attacks must stop immediately.
+No country, France or otherwise can long put up with it!”
+Trump said in a Twitter post.

 SOLIDARITY In Paris, lawmakers in the National Assembly observed a minute's silence.
 The mayor of Paris, Anne Hidalgo, said the people of Nice "can count on the support of the city of Paris and of Parisians".